haoruo-zhang/Software-Engineering-for-Data-Science/README.md

 ![barbell_path_tracking_example.png](https://thebarbellphysio.com/wp-content/uploads/2020/03/Iron-Path-and-Keelo-bar-path-tracking-278x300.png) |
 :----------------------------------------------------------------------: |
 *Example of Barbell Path tracking.*                    |

+## Data source
+- **To train the model, I plan to use fixed-angle videos of squat, bench press and deadlift as input for pose tracking.
+I realized that in the IPF World Championships, athletes' lifts are filmed from fixed camera angles.
+We can download recorded competition videos from YouTube, perform feature recognition on the videos, and then crop them accordingly, e.g. https://www.youtube.com/watch?v=x0dt2-LMp80&t=1957s
 ## Features
 - **Barbell Path Tracking**: Detects and visualizes the barbell’s movement.
 - **Body Structure Detection**: Tracks key body joints (shoulders, elbows, hips, knees, etc.).